 “I’ve been fortunate enough to have some personal interactions with Malcolm, and he has been an absolute inspiration,” said Colleen Dunn Bates, PubWest board president and publisher at Prospect Park Books.
 “His love of books, his dedication to language and its preservation, and his reverence for the natural world and our mutually beloved state of California have made him a hero to me and every other Western publisher.
 I can think of no one more deserving of this honor.”

-Malcolm Margolin will accept the Rittenhouse Award during the PubWest 2020 conference, scheduled for February 20–22 at the Hilton Portland Downtown, in Portland, Oregon.
+Malcolm Margolin accepted the Rittenhouse Award during the PubWest conference at the Hilton Portland Downtown, in Portland, Oregon in February 2020.

 The Founder and Executive Director of the California Institute for Community, Arts, and Nature, Malcolm Margolin is an author, publisher, and former executive director of Heyday (formerly Heyday Books), an independent nonprofit publisher and cultural institution in Berkeley, California, which he founded in 1974.
 Through Heyday, he published hundreds of books and oversaw the creation of two magazines, News from Native California (1987) and Bay Nature (2001).
 He also co-founded The Alliance for California Traditional Arts, The Inlandia Institute, and was instrumental in the creation of a number of Indian groups, including The California Basketweavers Association and Advocates for Indigenous California Language Survival.
 Malcolm has also written several books on California natural history, cultural history, and Indian life, including The Ohlone Way: Indian Life in the San Francisco-Monterey Bay Area (1978), which was named by the San Francisco Chronicle as one of the hundred most important nonfiction books of the twentieth century by a Western writer.
 He has received many prestigious awards, including a community service award from The San Francisco Foundation, Lifetime Achievement Awards from The Bay Area Book Reviews Association and the California Studies Association, a Cultural Freedom Award from the Lannan Foundation, and the Chairman’s Commendation from the National Endowment for the Humanities—for this award, he is the second recipient from the United States.
 His new book, Deep Hanging Out: Wanderings and Wonderments in Native California, will be published by Heyday in 2021.